 Workstream Lead Kelsey Clark-Davies - Head of Safeguarding and Inclusion What Outcomes do we want?
 That Children and Young People with additional needs have their needs met in a mainstream educational setting We have a workforce that has the capacity, appropriate skills and abilities to offer timely assessment and reviews for our Children Young people and Families That where an EHC plan is required that this plan is strengths based, has clear outcomes across Education Health and Social Care and is undertaken restoratively with families.
-That our processes to support children and families including how we assess and make decisions collectively at panel's are strength's based and all involved agree the appropriate level of intervention to ensure needs are met appropriately and at what level and regularly reviewed.
+That our processes to support children and families, including how we assess and make decisions collectively at panels are strengths based and all involved agree the appropriate level of intervention to ensure needs are met appropriately and at what level and regularly reviewed.
 We offer high quality outreach support to our mainstream and specialist settings to order to support them to continue to meet children and young people's needs wherever possible.
-We have the highest aspirations for our children young people and families and we robustly demonstrate in an evidence based way that we have their improved outcomes across Education, Health and Social Care That we have in relation to SEND an aspirational local learning strategy in "Kirklees Futures" which is fully realized.
+We have the highest aspirations for our children and young people and families and we robustly demonstrate in an evidence based way that we have their improved outcomes across Education, Health and Social Care That we have in relation to SEND an aspirational local learning strategy in "Kirklees Futures" which is fully realised.
 We continue to implement the Valuing SEND outcomes tool to identify needs and strengths of the child or young person, the educational setting and the family in order to provide the right support across a range of settings and contexts.
 How will we do this?
-Undertake restorative, strengths-based working with staff across services to provide them with an effective toolkits, strategies and approaches that delivery flexible, individualised solutions.
+Undertake restorative, strengths based working with staff across services to provide them with an effective toolkit, strategies and approaches that deliver flexible, individualised solutions.
 Interventions and processes deliver co-produced, individualised outcomes and plans - this will represent a move away from setting and hours led models, to more creative and flexible approaches Targeted work at key gateway points is effective on focusing on outcomes and supporting independence - including consistently exploring non-EHCP support options.
 Embedding the Valuing SEND tool, providing insight into system wide, and cohort/setting specific opportunities throughout Kirklees.

 Introducing a clear outcomes framework to track individual and service outcomes.
-This will be shaped during the summer 2021, building on what is currently in place and measured, identifying additional measures to build in.
-The intention is for the framework to be approved during Autumn 2021 and launched by end-Autumn term Review the current EHCP processes with teams to improve quality and timeliness.
-This will include a re-launch of the SENDACT team from January 2022, with an intensive period of activity to confirm the role of the team, staff development and recruitment to ensure the team is best positioned to deliver strong outcomes.
-In addition there will be short term interventions to support team capacity and workflow.
-Improved outreach support offer to mainstream settings throughout Kirklees with a local focus, linking settings into local resources that they can easily contact and access Workstream projects V SEND Initial SENDACT team capacity review SENDACT team review Embedding restorative strength based working Assessment panels and pathways Outreach support model QA plans and provision 8.
-SEMH strategy 9.
-SEND outcomes framework 1.
-VSEND Milestones - Analysis and provision planning September and October 2021 - Provision implementation November - December 2021 2.
-Initial SENDACT team capacity review - Findings and plan from audit of roles and responsibilities of the SENDACT Team July 2021 3.
-SENDACT team review - Finalised structure of team, including roles, responsibilities, job titles, JDs and capacity August 2021 - Staff assimilation and recruitment September 2021 4.
-Embedding restorative strength-based working - Readiness activity complete August 2021 - Implement approach September 2021 5.
-Assessment panels and pathways - Developing insights and recommendations document from the observation and data July 2021 - New panels approach implemented September 2021 6.
-Outreach support model - Options developed September 2021
+This will be shaped during the summer 2022, building on what is currently in place and measured, identifying additional measures to build in.
+The intention is for the framework to be approved during Autumn 2022 and launched by end-Autumn term Review the current EHCP processes with teams to improve quality and timeliness.
+SENDACT work intensively to ensure the team is best positioned to deliver strong outcomes, through robust recruitment, staff investment and development.
+In addition, there will be short term interventions to support team capacity and workflow.
+Improved outreach support offer to mainstream settings throughout Kirklees with a local focus, linking settings into local resources that they can easily contact and access.
+Workstream projects V SEND Initial SENDACT team capacity review SENDACT team review Embedding restorative strength based working Assessment panels and pathways Outreach support model QA plans and provision SEMH strategy SEND outcomes framework Milestones VSEND Trialling of the current form of the VSEND - April 2022 Data/intelligence to form next stage of implementation - June 2022 Initial SENDACT team capacity review Finalised structure of team, including roles, responsibilities, workflow and capacity SENDACT team review Robust recruitment, staff investment and development - June 2023 Embedding restorative strength based working Continued implementation of restorative working approach from September 2021 Assessment panels and pathways Developing insights and recommendations document from the observation and data June 2022 New panels approach implemented September 2022 Outreach support model Options developed September 2022